openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 An imperative recipe is built by extending the `org.openrewrite.Recipe` class and injecting configuration properties via its constructor.

-Let's look at a simple example where a Java recipe performs an operation to change all references of an original type to a new type.
+Let's look at a simple example where a Java recipe performs an operation to change all references of an original type to a new type:

 ```java
 public class ChangeType extends Recipe {